OpenCDSS/cdss-rest-services-examples/examples/javascript/README.md

 The separate html files listed in the Folder Structure above are each their own examples for linking JavaScript code to the HydroBase REST Services.
-In each, there are variables that, when assigned a value, act as the arguments given to the HyrdoBase query.
+In each, there are variables that, when assigned a value, act as the arguments given to the HydroBase query.
 These variables don't need to be used as is, obviously.
 They could also be assigned with an `<input>` tag and dealt with a `<button>`, etc. They are mainly there to show what the corresponding JavaScript id will look for.
 The arguments for each one are as follows: